wisdomekpotu/PWA-TodoApp/README.md

 # PWA-TodoApp
-A simple Todo PWA(Progressive Web Application) using indexed DB as database and Workbox for  offline viewing.
+A simple Todo PWA(Progressive Web Application) using indexedDB as database and Workbox for  offline viewing.

 ## Desktop Browser
 &nbsp;